Baby-sitting Chapter 22

 Tuesday, September 7, 1976

-When I got back I listened to the radio that Bent inherited from his dad.
+When I got back, I listened to the radio that Bent had inherited from his dad.
 Bent has inherited quite a few things from his dad, including the house and all the land.
-When Mom found out that Bent was getting all the land, she asked him to sell part of it so that there would be money to fix up this place.
-Bent seems content with the way things are.
-I don’t think that will ever happen.

 Wednesday, September 8, 1976

-I walked three times up the hill today to see if the mailman was coming.
-Finally, the third time I saw him and I ran towards him.
-He was really late today, and when I got close to him I could tell he was a little tipsy.
-When he saw me he handed me one letter from Nick as he smiled and said, “I guess I was worth the wait.”
+He was really late today.
+When I got close to him, I could tell he was a little tipsy.
+When he saw me, he handed me one letter from Nick.
+The mailman smiled and said, “I guess I was worth the wait.”
 I smiled and walked back to the house while I read my letter.
 Nick wrote that he is working a lot of overtime so that he can afford my plane ticket.

 Thursday, September 9, 1976

-Today when the mailman handed me a letter from Nick, he said, “That’s all I have.”
+Today, when the mailman handed me a letter from Nick, he said, “That’s all I have.”
 I smiled and answered, “That’s all I want!”
-When I got back to the house I counted down to see how many days there are until November 15th.
-If all goes as planned I have 68 days left here.
+When I got back to the house, I counted down to see how many days there are until November 15th.
+If all goes as planned, I have 68 days left here.

-Before I went to bed tonight I was in a lot of pain.
+Before I went to bed tonight, I was in a lot of pain.
 I am starting to get another boil on my back.
 I sure hope it will go away soon!

 Friday, September 10, 1976

 Mom, Bent, and Elisabeth are off visiting with his family again, and again I am left here to do the chores.
 I am glad they are gone so I can have some privacy to write.
 When I was finished with the chores, I wrote a letter to Nick.
 It had to be short because I have only one stamp left.
-If I write one more page it will cost too much and I will not be able to send it off.
+If I write one more page, it will cost too much, and I will not be able to send it off.

 Saturday, September 11, 1976